MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/ConvertFrom-Json.md

 ## DESCRIPTION

 The `ConvertFrom-Json` cmdlet converts a JavaScript Object Notation (JSON) formatted string to a custom **PSCustomObject** object that has a property for each field in the JSON string.
 JSON is commonly used by web sites to provide a textual representation of objects.
-The JSON standard does not prohibit usage that is prohibited with a PSCustomObject.
+The JSON standard does not prohibit usage that is prohibited with a **PSCustomObject**.
 For example, if the JSON string contains duplicate keys, only the last key is used by this cmdlet.
 See other examples below.

-To generate a JSON string from any object, use the ConvertTo-Json cmdlet.
+To generate a JSON string from any object, use the `ConvertTo-Json` cmdlet.

 This cmdlet was introduced in PowerShell 3.0.